How To Increase Blood Flow To The Scalp

 2. Accumulation Of Perspiration And Sebum

-Perspiration and sebum on the scalp can form hardened crystals near the hair follicles and obstruct blood flow.
+Perspiration and excess hair sebum can form hardened crystals near the hair follicles and obstruct blood flow.
 Ensure you wash your hair regularly.

 3. Stress